yashraw/yashraw.github.io/pages/index.md

 </style>

 #### Welcome to my internet home.
-I'm a Mechanical Engineer, passionate about technology, and likes to capture the world.
+I'm a Mechanical Engineer, passionate about technology and someone who tries to capture the world in a frame :camera:.

 <br>

-#### I created this site using [GH-Pages](https://pages.github.com/) and [Jekyll](https://jekyllrb.com/docs/github-pages/) to build my online presence.
+#### I created this site using [GH-Pages](https://pages.github.com/) and [Jekyll](https://jekyllrb.com/docs/github-pages/) as an extension to my resume and to build my online presence.
 Here, I showcase my projects, blogs and various things in a more thorough form.

 <br>